maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. Refactor the way STACK surrounds mathematics with LaTeX  environments.
 Really we need a function stack_maths(ex,format = INLINE/DISPLAY) which takes the castring $ex, and surrounds it by strings depending on whether we want an inline or displayed equation.
 Similar to the translator function...

 Some miscellaneous things

 * Answer tests should be like inputs.
 We should return an answer test object, not a controller object.
 * at->get_at_mark() really ought to be sat->matches(), since that is how it is used.
 * Finish cleaning up stack_utils.
-* Make sure error messages on the authoring form sit next to the appropriate field.
-Currently this is a limitation of moodle forms.
-* Expand the capabilities of CASText to enable the value of a variable (not just its displayed LaTeX form) to be included in the HTML.
-E.g. using a tag such as `#x^2#` now this syntax is available again.
-This is needed for the Google charts.

 ## Languages